maxlebedev/maleficer/README.md

 	- Should it be possible to ascend to a previous level (def not for now)
 	- Do we want one damage phase or two?
 	- Crosshair is a big exception to how movement works. might be worth its own function
+	- Currently, Effects (damage, etc) just go on their sources, and are applied on effects_to_events invocation
 # TODO:
 	- Should damage actually fizzle if the source is dead?
 We could just put src.name on the event, which allows the entity to die without issue.
 	- All effects on the targeting entity should get their targets filled in if they haven't already